ayoungh/dotfiles/README.md

 Renamed `zshrc` file to not have the dot so it is not hidden

+Added Dotbot, with a basic config. - https://github.com/anishathalye/dotbot To run this we run ` ./install` in the `.dotfiles` directory

+---

 Originally Inspired by https://github.com/wesbos/dotfiles to create this repo of my dotfiles...Still in progress.